JrVerbiest/jrverbiest.github.io/README.md

 # Joeri R. Verbiest, PhD MSc
-## Data Engineer
+## Engineer

-Data Engineer at Hasselt University with 20+ years of experience across academia and industry, holding a PhD in Engineering Science and two MSc degrees in engineering.
+Engineer with 20+ years of experience across academia and industry, holding a PhD in Engineering Science and two MSc degrees in engineering.

 I architect and deliver robust, scalable data solutions that accelerate scientific research, transforming complex, heterogeneous research data into rigorously governed FAIR-T (Findable, Accessible, Interoperable, Reusable, and Trustworthy) data.
 By embedding rich metadata, end-to-end provenance, and stringent quality controls, I enable reproducible analysis and decision-ready insights that researchers and stakeholders can trust.